Ilyankor/numerical_methods/README.md

 `utils` is used only as helper functions for the main functions.

-`not_created.txt` shows all the functions usedthat I have not implemented from scratch.
+`not_created.txt` shows all the functions used that I have not implemented from scratch.